docker/docs/content/desktop/extensions-sdk/extensions/multi-arch.md

 - `arm64`, the `kubectl` binary fetched corresponds to the `arm64` architecture, and is copied to `/darwin/kubectl` in the final stage.
 - `amd64`, two `kubectl` binaries are fetched.
 One for Darwin and another for Windows.
 They are copied to `/darwin/kubectl` and `/windows/kubectl.exe` respectively, in the final stage.

-> Note
+> **Note**
 >
-> The binary destination path for darwin is darwin/kubectl in both cases.
+> The binary destination path for Darwin is `darwin/kubectl` in both cases.
 The only change is the architecture-specific binary that is downloaded.

 When the extension is installed, the extension framework copies the binaries from the extension image at `/darwin/kubectl` for Darwin, or `/windows/kubectl.exe` for Windows, to a specific location in the user’s host filesystem.